bertrandchenal/tanker/README.md

 Some ideas, in no particular order:

+  - Allow to define default config (that will be used by views to create a context automatically, outside of any with block)
   - Be able to introspect existing db (without yaml schema then)
   - Rename `index` with `pk` in schema
   - Allow to manipulate rows by their `id`